bridgefoundry/staff-coding/notes/interview_1_white_boarding.md

 ##Interview One: White Boarding
+**Date:** 11/25/15
-Candidate Name: Laura Kirby
+**Candidate Name:** Laura Kirby
-Date: 11/25/15
+**Description:** Candidate will work through a white-boarding challenge with at least one Mentor.
+All participants should feel relaxed, as this mostly just an opportunity to begin working together.

 **Prompt:**
 * Part 1: We have two independent code bases for two websites.
 We want to pull data from Website A and display it on Website B. How would we do this?
 * Part 2: The data will be used for a graph on the front-end of Website B. Suppose you were to build the routes for Website A, what would they look like?